 The best source I have found for all of my lighting parts is Grand Brass Lamp Parts.
 Their brass pipes are the perfect dupe for brass rails.
 In fact all of their tubes are dupes for rails.
 You don’t have to want unlacquered brass rails or rods to use light parts to make these gallery shelf railings.
 They have every metal finish available.

-At this time Grand Brass Lamp Parts doesn't have a referral code program so I can't offer any discounts for their products and I do not make a commission from their sales.
 However, I cannot leave you out of the loop on how easy it is to use lighting parts for all things brass.
 Their only catch is shipping can be a little high (mine on average is $15-20), try and group your entire order together.
 Also, anything over 3 feet costs more to ship.
-Even with their shipping costs, they still come in cheaper than anything else I have found.

 Some of the links I share are affiliate links, and if you purchase through them it won’t cost you any extra, however, I may be paid a small commission.
 That small support helps me keep the lights on and we appreciate all of it.